alvinllobrera/wise-log-aws/README.md

-# WiseAppender - SLF4J AWS CloudWatch Appender
+# WiseAppender - Logback AWS CloudWatch Appender

 WiseAppender is SLF4J writes directly into AWS CloudWatch using AWS SDK and CloudWatch API.